-The course takes place over two consecutive days and you’ll need to attend both days to be eligible for the qualification.
+The course takes place over 16 hours over two consecutive days and you’ll need to attend both days to be eligible for the qualification.
 We usually start at 9am and aim to finish around 5pm each day (with a little bit of homework in between!)

 We’re proud to offer some of the best value outdoor courses in the UK.
 Our two-day Level 3 Outdoor First Aid Qualification costs £125 for adults (aged 18+).
 Successful candidates will receive a digital certificate at the end of the course.

 You can either choose to pay in full when you book online or if you book by phone you can avoid the online booking fees imposed by our booking provider.

 If you’d like to spread your payments with Klarna, you can book now and pay in 30 days or pay in 3 instalments over the next 3 months.
 For example you can choose to pay the £125 as 3 monthly instalments of around £42.
 Klarna is safe and secure and payments are interest-free.

 Each course attendee will receive their own 133 page book containing comprehensive guidance on outdoor first aid.
 This high quality publication is easy to read, fully illustrated and up-to-date and perfectly complements your outdoor first aid course.

 Our outdoor first aid courses take place two venues across northern Eryri (Snowdonia).
 You’ll be able to view the exact venue information before you book.

 Our current list of venues are:

 There’s no need to worry about the assessment.
 Whilst you will need to meet certain criteria set out by the awarding body, you’ll have the two days to prove yourself.
 The assessment takes place throughout the course rather than as an ‘exam’ on the last day.